 Expat Exchange member gah26 advises, "You should generally expect a cost of living increase.
 However, housing expense isn't a given especially if you receive a COL adjustment.
 Your taxes will become way more complicated so you should ask for tax equalization and tax preparation assistance.
 On a Tier 2 visa you will be entitled to use the services of the NHS but you may want to ask for private health insurance.
 It's reasonable to ask for a minimum of 1 trip home each year as a couple.
 If your husband needs a car for work, that's certainly reasonable and car insurance should be included as I believe it would be quite high for a driver with no UK experience.
 Other things to consider: Relocation and repatriation expenses: whether it's to move all your worldly belongings to the UK or a portion.
 Temporary housing for a period of time while you look a permanent place to live."

 An expat in London said, "Living in London, we don't need a car.
 I would suggest Googling car leasing.
-You can drive on your US license for 1 year after which time you will have to obtain a UK license which requires both a theory and a driving test.
+You can drive on your US license for 1 year after which time you will have to [exchange your foreign license for a British license] which requires both a theory and a driving test.
 After 6 months in the UK you can apply for a learner's/temporary license and during this time you should get yourself ready to take the test.
 Most people take lessons.
 You don't have to give up your US driver's license.
 Aside from insurance which will probably be quite expensive, there is something called an MOT which I think makes sure your car is street ready."